ben-sembira-1/TechBooksSummary/chapters-summaries/4_comments.md

     1. Similar to the previous point, won't it be beter to just use constants?
 See [Apendix B](#apendix-b---put-intent-inside-a-constant).
     1. And why is this [solution](#apendix-c---remove-comment-using-a-function) not just better?
     1. And [this](#apendix-d---explain-bad-api-with-comments)?
+    1. I am not sure about the Warning of consequences comment..
+I am not sure but maybe creating a linter that takes as configurations a list of bad-named modules, and their facade replacement and then the linter will prevent using the original modules, and suggest using the facade replacement instead.
+What do you think??
+    1. In the amplification example, whould not it be better to just create a function with an apropriate name?

 ## Overall Summary
 Here you are supposed to write not more then just a couple of sentences.
 The idea here is to give